auglxw/Multi-Class-Income-Classification/README.md

 # SC1015 Project - Income Determinants #
 ![Screenshot](incomepic.png)

 Welcome to our project's repository for SC1015: Introduction to Data Science and Artificial Intelligence !
+We are SC20 Group 6 (Ryan, Teg and Augustine).

 ## Problem Formulation ##
 In this project, we are interested in finding out how different factors affect one's income.
 We felt that this will serve useful for people who wish to enter a new job and would like to know, with their characteristics, what is the rough income they can expect to receive.
 We aim to create a classification model that will take in the features of an individual and predict an income class.
 Hence, the questions we aim to answer through our project are: